forcedotcom/cli/releasenotes/sfdx/README.md

     What does this mean?
 The functionality we added to `force:mdapi:beta:deploy`, for example, is now in `force:mdapi:deploy`.
 The functionality in the _old_ `force:mdapi:deploy` is now in `force:mdapi:legacy:deploy`.
 In the short term, you can use these `force:mdapi:legacy` commands if you run into issues with the new commands.
 The new commands are open-source and live in the [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in.

-    We’ve regularly updated these release notes with changes to these `force:mdapi:beta` commands.
-These changes now apply to their equivalent GA commands.
-Here’s a recap:
+    These changes to `force:mdapi:beta` commands, mentioned in older release notes entries, now apply to their GA versions:

     * The `force:mdapi:retrieve` command now generates a correct `package.xml` file that you can then use for deploying.
     * Get shorter JSON output from running the `force:mdapi:deploy` or `force:mdapi:deploy:report` commands by using the new `--concise` parameter with the `--json` parameter.
 The new parameter omits success messages from the JSON output.